HmmGamer/Taha_Global/README.md

     }
 }
 ```
 ---

+### 🧭 BackButtonManager
+This is a must have manager in any game, it controls all **back button interactions** globally across the game.
+It ensures that only the **top-priority UI panel** reacts to the back button, preventing interference between menus.

+**✅ Features**
+- Manages all active panels with **BackButtonController**
+- Supports **both old and new Input Systems**
+- Optional **double-click game exit** behavior that Integrates with **MsgBoxController** for custom exit confirmation
+- Optional Automatic creation of a **global anti-raycast layer** to block clicks behind top menus
+- you can o use **BackButtonController** to do everything in Editor without a single line of coding

+- ### ⚠️ Notes
+- its strictly recommended to use **BackButtonController** in the editor instead of manually handleing the **BackButtonManager** in the code
+- You can also check the **BackButtonController** and sample prefabs for more info.

+---

 ## 📌 Scene Unique ID Generator

 This utility provides a way to automatically generate **unique identifiers** for GameObjects based on their transform position and scene index.
 It helps eliminate the need for manually assigning IDs in the inspector.